 Required Health Examination and Immunization, Dental Examination, and Vision Examination

-The School Code of Illinois and School Board Policy of Batavia Public School District 101 require that before students may start school, the following conditions must be met for entrance into Kindergarten, 6th, 9th, and 12th grades and of any student attending an Illinois school for the first time.
+The School Code of Illinois and School Board Policy of Batavia Public School District 101 require that before students may start school, the following conditions must be met for entrance into Kindergarten, 6th, 9th, and 12th grades of any student attending an Illinois school for the first time.

 Health Requirements for Kindergarten, 6th-grade, 9th-grade, 12th-grade and New -to-Illinois Students